bigger-tech/simple-stellar-signer/README.md

 Once you generate the transaction you want the user to sign, you can present it to your customer using the `/sign` endpoint.
 Simple Signer will send a message back to your website with the signed transaction.

-// TODO: Extremely concise example of how to open a sign window, listen to the incoming message, validate that the XDR is correct and submit the transaction

 ```html
 <!DOCTYPE html>